The Incredible Power of a Post-Meal Walk

 As an added benefit, a bout of exercise can improve insulin sensitivity for several hours after, says Cox.
 This can make your cells more effective at absorbing blood glucose even while you’re not exercising.

-For these reasons, physical activity is a cornerstone of diabetes management or prevention.
-Use these tips to tap into the power of a post-meal walk.
+Physical activity is a cornerstone of diabetes management or prevention.
+Tap into the power of a post-meal walk with these tips.

 Tip #1: Get Moving 30 Minutes After You Put Your Fork Down

 If you want to lower post-meal glucose, it needs to be elevated first.
-So you’ll want to give your body time to digest your food and break it down into glucose.
+You’ll want to give your body time to digest your food and break it down into glucose.

 Typically, by the 30-minute mark, “your blood vessels are swimming with glucose molecules,” DiPietro says.
 So that’s a good time to start.